Posted: Jan 10, 2014 3:09 PM

 DALLAS (AP) At least seven people were hurt when more than a dozen vehicles wrecked on an Interstate 30 bridge over a Dallas-area lake during fog.

 Emergency personnel on Friday closed much of the I-30 bridge over Lake Ray Hubbard for hours amid the snarled traffic.
-The Texas Department of Transportation says two eastbound lanes reopened around midafternoon, and the rest opened just after nightfall.
+The Texas Department of Transportation says two eastbound lanes reopened around midafternoon, but the westbound lanes remained closed.

 Dallas Fire-Rescue spokesman Jason Evans says seven people were transported to hospitals for treatment of injuries not believed to be life-threatening.

 A dense fog advisory was in effect at the time of the accidents before dawn Friday.
 Texas Department of Transportation spokesman Tony Hartzel (HARTS'-el) says at least six semis and eight passenger vehicles were part of the crashes, damaging about 500 feet of concrete barriers.